The History of ComfortCare

 In 2005, this outreach became a medical clinic, hiring a full-time Nurse Manager and recruiting a Medical Director.
 This same year, the name was changed to ComfortCare Women’s Health and services grew to incorporate STD testing and pregnancy confirmation.
 Today, over 18,000 teens and adults have been served by this outreach.

 President and CEO, Deborah Fann, retired in 2010 and her replacement, Sommer Hansen, was hired in 2011.
 Sommer served as ComfortCare’s President and CEO for 5 years.
-In 2017, Stephanie Crawford was hired as President and CEO and continues to serve in that role today.
+In 2017, Stephanie Crawford was hired as President and CEO and served in that role until completing her service to the ministry in July 2024.
+Jenn Wade stepped into the role as President and CEO on July 1, 2024 and continues to serve in that role today.

 ComfortCare Women’s Health is a non-profit 501(c)-3 (EIN# 54-1222456) and is supported by local individuals, businesses, and churches.